dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3351: Morality transcends religious affiliation.
+### T3351: Both religious and non-religious people can be moral.

 |Support|
 |---|